jupyterhub/repo2docker/docs/source/architecture.md

 The `get_build_scripts` and `get_build_script_files` methods are primarily used for this.
-`get_build_scripts` can return arbitrary bash script lines that can be run as different users, and `get_build_script_files` is used to copy specific scripts (such as a conda installer) into the image to be run as pat of `get_build_scripts`.
+`get_build_scripts` can return arbitrary bash script lines that can be run as different users, and `get_build_script_files` is used to copy specific scripts (such as a conda installer) into the image to be run as part of `get_build_scripts`.
 Code in either has following constraints:

 1. You can _not_ use the contents of repository in them, since this happens before the repository is copied into the image.
 For example, `pip install -r requirements.txt` will not work,